Phil Evans (soccer, born 1980)

-Phil Evans (born 12 July 1980 in Cardiff, Wales) is a retired South African association football defender and defensive midfielder.
+Phillip Gareth Evans (born 12 July 1980) is a professional footballer player who played as a defender and defensive midfielder.
+Born in Wales, he played for the South Africa national team.
 Evans last played for Thanda Royal Zulu.

 Evans, playing for Supersport United, scored the only goal in their win over Kaizer Chiefs in the SAA Supa 8 2004 final.